asmaa2014/GettingCleaningDataProject/codeBook.md

     Standard deviation of body jerk mesurement from gyroscope in time domain, Z axial

 TimeBodyAccMag-mean     33

+    Mean of magnitude of body mesurement from accelerometer in time domain

 TimeBodyAccMag-std      34

+    Standard deviation of magnitude of body mesurement from accelerometer in time domain

 TimeGravityAccMag-mean  35

+    Mean of magnitude of gravity mesurement from accelerometer in time domain

 TimeGravityAccMag-std   36

+    Standard deviation of magnitude of gravity mesurement from accelerometer in time domain

 TimeBodyAccJerkMag-mean 37

+    Mean of magnitude of body jerk mesurement from accelerometer in time domain

 TimeBodyAccJerkMag-std  38

+    Standard deviation of magnitude of body jerk mesurement from accelerometer in time domain

 TimeBodyGyroMag-mean    39

+    Mean of magnitude of body mesurement from gyroscope in time domain

 TimeBodyGyroMag-std     40

+    Standard deviation of magnitude of body mesurement from gyroscope in time domain

 TimeBodyGyroJerkMag-mean    41

+    Mean of magnitude of body jerk mesurement from gyroscope in time domain

 TimeBodyGyroJerkMag-std     42

+    Standard deviation of magnitude of body jerk mesurement from gyroscope in time domain

 FreqBodyAcc-mean-X      43

+    Mean of body mesurement from accelerometer in frequency domain, X axial

 FreqBodyAcc-mean-Y      44

+    Mean of body mesurement from accelerometer in frequency domain, Y axial

 FreqBodyAcc-mean-Z      45

+    Mean of body mesurement from accelerometer in frequency domain, Z axial

 FreqBodyAcc-std-X       46

+    Standard deviation of body mesurement from accelerometer in frequency domain, X axial

 FreqBodyAcc-std-Y       47

+    Standard deviation of body mesurement from accelerometer in frequency domain, Y axial

 FreqBodyAcc-std-Z       48

+    Standard deviation of body mesurement from accelerometer in frequency domain, Z axial

 FreqBodyAcc-meanFreq-X  49

+    Mean of body mesurement of frequency means from accelerometer in frequency domain, X axial

 FreqBodyAcc-meanFreq-Y  50

+    Mean of body mesurement of frequency means from accelerometer in frequency domain, Y axial

 FreqBodyAcc-meanFreq-Z  51

+    Mean of body mesurement of frequency means from accelerometer in frequency domain, Z axial

 FreqBodyAccJerk-mean-X  52

 FreqBodyAccJerk-mean-Y  53
 FreqBodyAccJerk-mean-Z  54
 FreqBodyAccJerk-std-X   55